How Long does it Take for Omeprazole to Work

 Adults are given 60 mg once per day before food, while children’s dosage depends on their medical condition and body weight.
 Treatment may continue for 8 weeks.

-If you'd like to read similar articles to How Long does it Take for Omeprazole to Work, we recommend you browse around our Drugs & supplements category.
+If you want to read similar articles to How Long does it Take for Omeprazole to Work, we recommend you visit our Drugs & supplements category.